6 Fast Growing Trees That Will Slash Your Summer Cooling Bill

-But, with the advent of Summer comes heat and, in many areas of the country, humidity.
+With the arrivalt of Summer comes heat and, in many areas of the country, humidity.
 When those high temperatures hit, all we can do is think about being cooler.
 It's a seasonal irony....in Winter we can't wait for it to be warmer and in Summer we can't wait for some relief from the heat.
-Well, one way to find relief from the heat (and relief from your Summer energy bill) is to plant shade trees in the right locations!
+Well, one way to find relief from the heat (and relief from your Summer energy bill) is to plant fast growing trees in the right locations!

 Shade trees keep the sun's brutal rays from heating up the walls and roof of your home and prevent the rays of sun from coming in your windows.
 This, in turn, keeps your house cooler.
 If your house stays cooler, it takes less energy to keep it at the temperature you find most comfortable.